REGULATIONS

 3. Does Gibraltar permit a grace period to comply with the Crypto Travel Rule?

-Although POCA do not explicitly grant any grace period for compliance with the crypto Travel Rule, a grace period of 18 months was communicated from the GFSC to the industry.
-The grace period was announced on March 22, 2021, and ends September 22, 2022.
+Although POCA does not explicitly grant any grace period for compliance with the crypto Travel Rule.
+The GRSC communicated a grace period of 18 months to the industry.
+The grace period was announced on March 22, 2021, and ended on September 22, 2022.

 Complying with the FATF Crypto Travel Rule in Gibraltar